homjxi0e/Privilege-escalation-Mafia/README.md

 ### Privilege escalation Mafia framework
 is based on combined efforts by some people and organizations around the world.
 The framework covers all your needs to help you develop your information about privilege escalation.
-Stay up to date with this wonderful framework
+Stay up to date with this wonderful framework's new privilege escalation bugs